builing survey builing survey

 Deterioration to the Brickwork, also known as Spalling

 We have given this a separate heading, although often the cause of the problems is the cause of the use of cement mortar, as mentioned above.
 Cement mortar does not allow the water to drain down the joints like it does on a lime mortar finish, meaning that it travels over the surface of the brickwork and causes deterioration to the face of the bricks.
-This in turn causes shaling or spalling which then produces a concave brick, which in a worse case scenario can then be ‘repaired' (but it is a bad repair) with a cement covering, which in turn increases the problem.
-Please see our comments above regarding ‘lime every time' on older properties.
+This in turn causes shaling or spalling which then produces a concave brick, which in a worse case scenario can then be repaired' (but it is a bad repair) with a cement covering, which in turn increases the problem.
+Please see our comments above regarding lime every time' on older properties.
 It is very important that the mix of the mortar is appropriate to the brickwork or stonework.

 Cracking in Render Causing Dampness

 Another cause of lateral dampness or penetrating dampness is cracks to the brickwork.
 We have found that horizontal cracking or vertical cracking or indeed raking cracking can all allow dampness into the property.
 It is a combination of the type of crack and the location.
 For example the elevation of the house that gets the prevailing wind and therefore gets wind driven rain will be a lot damper than the wall on the sunny side of the house.
 Also, if an area of the house is kept in the shade again this can cause problems.
-A good Chartered Surveyor should be able to identify this.
+A good surveyor should be able to identify this.

 Examples of Dampness Problems that we have Dealt with in the Past